 Every cat is unique and it’s important for us to appreciate this.
 Some are easier to get along with than others and some just need more time to get to understand and trust you.
 I strongly believe that it’s possible for anyone to form a strong bond with any domestic cat.
 I have been doing this all my life and it’s not difficult when you know some simple tricks.

 So, without any further ado – here they are.
 I guarantee that if you integrate these things into your relationship with your cat they will end up not only liking you but wanting to spend a lot more of their time with you.

 Lastly, thanks for searching and finding this.
 You’re obviously someone who wants to improve the relationship with your cat and that tells me that these steps will definitely work with you.

-8 ways to get your cat to like you!
+8 great ways to get your cat to like you!

 Depending on your personality, this can be difficult!
 Cats are sensitive to loud and unexpected noises and their eyesight lends itself to detect the tiniest of movements.
 My first bit of advice to you is to ensure that whatever you do around the cat that you’re trying to bond with, do it slowly.